 Four kinds of mesh resolutions are compared, which are mesh-1, $\Delta=7.5\times10^{-5}$~m; mesh-2, $\Delta=4\times10^{-5}$~m; mesh-3, $\Delta=2.5\times10^{-5}$~m, and mesh-4, $\Delta=1\times10^{-5}$~m.
-The case of $Ma$=1.22 shock interacting with the pure helium bubble is examined.
+The case of $Ma=1.22$ shock interacting with the pure helium cylindrical bubble is examined.
 The contours of the helium mass fraction from different mesh resolutions are presented in figure~\ref{fig: grid depend}.
 With the increase of the mesh resolution, the spiral of the vortex becomes more evident.
 It can be found that a good consistency of flow structures exists between mesh-3 and mesh-4.

 The quantitative parameters from different resolutions are further compared in figure~\ref{fig: grid depend2}.
-As for the circulation $\Gamma$, defined in (\ref{eq: circu}), figure~\ref{fig: grid depend2}(a) shows that the circulation trend of mesh-3 is similar the finest mesh-4.
-As for the mixing characteristic, the normalised maximum concentration from different resolutions is compared in figure~\ref{fig: grid depend2}(b).
+As for the circulation $\Gamma$, defined in (\ref{eq: circu}), figure~\ref{fig: grid depend2-1} shows that the circulation trend of mesh-3 is similar to that for the finest mesh-4.
+As for the mixing characteristic, the normalised maximum concentration from different resolutions is compared in figure~\ref{fig: grid depend2-2}.
 The maximum concentration will decay faster in the coarse mesh resolution, such as mesh-1, due to the larger numerical viscosity.
-On the contrary, the results from mesh-3 can be regarded as nearly the same as the one from mesh-4.
+On the contrary, the results from mesh-3 can be regarded as nearly the same as those from mesh-4.
 In general, considering the balance between the computational burden and accuracy, we choose the resolution of mesh-3 in this work, which is sufficient to reflect the flow structures on the mixing behaviour.